It’s dark, it’s raining, and you’ve just left the office.

 What causes battery problems?

-Damaged or poorly maintained batteries will struggle to hold their charge and may need replacing; however, there are other sources that can drain them.
+Damaged or poorly maintained batteries will struggle to hold their charge and may need replacing; however, other sources can drain them.

 Re-charging only goes so far when you have ‘parasitic loads’.
-Clocks, alarms and stereo devices have memories, and each can consume up to .2 amps when left idle.
+Clocks, alarms and stereo devices have memories; each can consume up to .2 amps when left idle.

 Lengthy periods of inactivity, such as overwintering your bike, can also leave a battery flat.

-All things aside, a well-maintained and properly charged motorcycle battery should give you 3 to 5 years of riding.
+All things aside, a well-maintained and adequately charged motorcycle battery should give you 3 to 5 years of riding.

 As the saying goes, prevention is better than cure; however, you can have both with a modern charging optimiser.

-As long as there are no parasitic loads or damage to your battery, its life can now be extended way beyond what used to be considered normal.
+As long as there are no parasitic loads or damage to your battery, its life can be extended beyond what was considered normal.